Q How do I know I can trust you with my company’s money?

 A You get all the cash right near the start of the process.
 Please don’t withdraw funds until we suggest to, but it will be shortly prior to our appointment.
 At the time you take the funds, this will legally be a loan from your company to you.
 We will then declare distributions in specie to eliminate that loan over the liquidation.

 Q How much effort/time will it involve on my part?

 A Very little.
-You will need to visit a solicitor right at the start of the process.
-Shortly after that, you’ll need to electronically sign various documents and from that point on there’s very little for you to do other than be patient as banks/HMRC don’t turn things around as quickly as you/we will.
+You will need to provide us with various bits of information at the outset, then visit a solicitor right at the start of the process.
+Shortly after that, you’ll need to electronically sign various documents and from that point on there’s very little for you to do other than be patient HMRC don’t turn things around as quickly as you/we will.